alajmo/sake/docs/ansible.md

 >
 > [docs.ansible.com](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#id2)

 This makes sense for multiple reasons.
-First, it gives developers a common language to configure servers and removes yak-shaving to a degree because there are enforced decisions on how you're supposed to structure projects, and secondly, you can easily switch between projects that use Ansible.
+First, it gives developers a common language to configure servers and removes yak-shaving because there are enforced decisions on how you're supposed to structure projects, and secondly, you can easily switch between projects that use Ansible.

 There are some drawbacks though, the user has to become familiar with the opinionated and implicit file structure of Ansible, and there's a lot of boilerplate (more than 8 directories/files per role that you can use to customize roles: tasks, handlers, templates, files, vars, defaults, meta, module_utils, lookup_plugins, library, etc.).

 ## What is sake

-> sake is a task runner for remote hosts
+> sake is a task runner for remote and local hosts

 That's it basically.
 Its focus is the `ad-hoc task execution` segment that Ansible also does, but it tries to do it a bit better and more performant.
 You can use it to configure, deploy, and automate tasks, just like Ansible, but it's not as capable or robust as Ansible in that sense.

 Sake provides only one module, namely the `shell` module.
 The `shell` module allows you to write commands in your preferred language that you then execute for many hosts.

 Similar to Ansible, the configuration files in sake are written in YAML but without any support for Jinja templates.
-Instead, all the conditional logic is handled inside the task definitions.
+Instead, all conditional logic is handled inside the task definitions.

 So, as you can see, sake doesn't have as valiant a goal as Ansible, since to accomplish what Ansible has, you'd have to write over 3387 (and counting) modules!
 The benefit is that if you already have basic shell knowledge, you don't have to learn another software to set up your infrastructure, except of course for how to write tasks in sake, but that's quite simple.

 Furthermore, there is no best-practice setup of how you organize your configuration files, that's all up to the user.
-The benefit is you don't have to try to shoehorn your project to fit a defined structure.

 When it comes to idempotency, sake doesn't provide any guarantee that the tasks you write are idempotent (this is similar to Ansible if you use the `shell` module).
 Instead, that responsibility falls on the developer and the software you use.
 Fortunately, a lot of software is already idempotent by default: